Rebuilding Trust After Infidelity: How Emotionally Focused Therapy Helps Couples Heal

 How Long Does it Take to See Results?

 Everyone’s starting point and experience are unique, but most couples notice positive changes within the first few sessions.
-With EFT, it’s been my experience that significant shifts have occurred after about 8–12 sessions, depending on the issues at hand.
-Along the way, partners build trust in each other and confidence in your ability to work through challenges together.
+With EFT, it’s been my experience that significant shifts have occurred after about 6–10 sessions, depending on the issues at hand.
+Along the way, partners build trust in each other and confidence in their ability to work through challenges together.
 A full course of therapy with my colleagues and I is usually in the neighborhood of 18-24 sessions, spread out over time.
 That said, most of the couples I work with continue periodic meetings in order to have a place to work through impasses, and very importantly, to reinforce successes.

 Ready to Take the Next Step in Your Relationship?